Enumeration of isometries

 Enumeration functions

-We give an overview of the functions implemented for the enumeration of the isometries of integral integer lattices.
-For more details such as the proof of the algorithms and the theory behind them, we refer to the reference paper [BH23].
+We give an overview of the functions implemented for the enumeration of the isometries of even $\mathbb{Z}$-lattices.
+For more details such as the proof of the algorithms and the theory behind them, we refer to [BH23] and references therein.

 The hermitian case